oemof/DHNx/docs/getting_started.rst

 Getting started
 ~~~~~~~~~~~~~~~

-oemof.DHNx is a toolbox for calculation and development of thermal energy components for
+oemof.DHNx is a toolbox for optimization and simulation of district heating and cooling systems.
-oemof.

 .. contents:: `Contents`
     :depth: 1